PotatoMill/SimpleTCP/README.md

 # SimpleTCP
-Small ESP32 library to make it easier to prit via TCP All included libraries should already be includerd in ESP32 arduino
+Small ESP32 library to make it easier to prit via TCP All included libraries should already be includerd in ESP32 arduino The mDSN is set to ESP32 so ESP32.local can be used if zeroconf is set up

 How to use:
 1. Initialise the SimpleTCP class